What Is a Go-To-Market Strategy? And How to Create One

 5. Choose your sales and distribution channels.

-Whether you decide to sell your product in-person or online, directly to a consumer or to a wholesaler, or some other variation, depends on the unique needs of your product.
+How you decide to sell your product (in-person or online. directly to a consumer or to a wholesaler) will depend on the unique needs of your product.
 Whatever you pick, the buyer’s journey should be as seamless as possible to reduce friction and increase sales.

 Some points to consider when choosing sales and distribution channels include: